mysqljs/mysql/Readme.md

 If you like this module, check out and spread the word about our service [transloadit.com][].
-We provide file uploading and encoding functionality to other applications, and have performed billions of queries with module so far.
+We provide file uploading and encoding functionality to other applications, and have performed billions of queries with this module so far.

 [transloadit.com]: http://transloadit.com/